-So, if you plan to provide some coffee ground to it, it won’t mind at all.
+So, if you plan to provide some coffee grounds to it, it won't mind at all.

 However, if you want to see more vigorous growth for your Snake plant, you should think of using something like a general-purpose fertilizer or vermicompost.

 Generally, overwatering is the root cause of permanent damage to the Snake plant.